LazyLatte/RealTimeFractal3D/README.md

 1. Use higher eps and ray_multiplier when moving the camera.

-2. Once you find your desired location, you can decrease eps and ray_multiplier to get detailed image.
+2. Once you find your desired location, you can decrease eps and ray_multiplier to get detailed scene.